Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection

 \section{Convergence theory applied to hyperbolic problems}

-To better understand the origins of the poor convergence of MGRIT applied to the model problem (as shown in the previous section), and hyperbolic PDEs more generally, we now recall the two-level MGRIT convergence theory of Dobrev et al.\cite{Dobrev_etal_2017} and Hessenthaler et al.\cite{Hessenthaler_etal_2020} and discuss some of its implications.
+To better understand the reason for poor convergence of MGRIT applied to the model problem (as shown in the previous section), and hyperbolic PDEs more generally, we now recall the two-level MGRIT convergence theory of Dobrev et al.\cite{Dobrev_etal_2017} and Hessenthaler et al.\cite{Hessenthaler_etal_2020} and discuss some of its implications.